 Thornton/Strawser is my father’s side.

 The Thorntons and Strawsers came to America very early.
-They were Irish, English and German.
+They were English, Scotch/Irish and German.
 Some were Quakers who came over with William Penn.
 One line may have even come over before the Mayflower!
 They lived for generations in the colonies of Virginia, Connecticut and Pennsylvania.
 They made their way down the Wilderness Road into the New River Valley.
-They fought the British in the Revolutionary War and the War of 1812, and served in the Civil War on both sides.
+They fought the British in the Revolutionary War and the War of 1812, and served in the Civil War on both sides (mostly Confederates, though none had slaves).
 Most were farmers and coal miners and laborers who were the backbone of the new country.

 Family names include:

 Grimm, Bucklew, Lazalle, Shillingburg, Cunningham,

 Last Updated on